 This article has been updated to include Rachel William’s statement on the report as well as the clarification that the data presented in the press release were not part of a formal study.
-The headline has also been updated to include the latter fact.
+The headline has also been updated to reflect the latter fact.

 Students who use the Recreation and Wellness Center tend to have higher grade point averages and retention rates than “non-users,” says a report recently published by the University of Central Florida.